 By understanding how much money is spent on training and who is consuming it, organizations have a greater understanding of where gaps exist and how to modify strategies.
 Better reporting also helps organizations mitigate risk should new regulations enforce policies around diversity and inclusion.

-The Value of Learning Technology: Measure so You Can Manage
+Know the Value of Learning Technology for DEI: Measure so You Can Manage

 - Analyze who they are training and how much they are investing.

 - Capture different criteria such as training dollars per hour or total hours spent, or domain / training category.